top-on/optimal-congress/README.md

 ## Roadmap

-- [ ] present all latest ratings as output in CLI
-- [ ] feed all rated events and their latest ratings into optimization
-- [ ] present optimiation results in CLI
+- write README
+- add MIT license
+- publish MVP

+- when fetching new events and rooms, report on what's new and what's deleted

-- [ ] dump all latest ratings to CSV
+- dump all latest ratings to CSV
-- [ ] load ratings from CSV
+- load ratings from CSV

-- [ ] add MIT license
-- [ ] publish MVP